GSNCodes/Lane-Marker-Generation-Using-Transformer-Based-GANs/README.md

 ![Data](sample_output/dataset.png)

 ## Output
 Here is a sample output from the best performing model.
+The generated mask is overlayed on the image.

 <img src="sample_output/output.gif" width="1000" height="250"/>